-A washingmachine contains an electric device.
+A washingmachine contains an electric device:

-It has all fields of electricdevice.
-These are brand, price, and life_expectation.

-Also, every method of electricdevice can be called with a washingmachine.
+- 1. washingmachine has all fields of electric device.
+These are brand, price, and life_expectation. - 2.
+Every method of electricdevice can be called with a washingmachine.
+For example, one can define double electricdevice::costperyear() const { return price / life_expectation; } and call it with a washingmaschine.

-'''

-For example, one can define

-'''

-'''

-double electricdevice::costperyear( ) const

-'''

-'''

-{ return price / life_expectation; }

-'''

-and call it with a washingmaschine.
 This is called inheritance (of fields and methods.)

-The complete base class object is not available as field even though it is there. washingmachine does not have a field electricdevice.
+It can be used with references and pointers.
+If one copies a washingmachine into a electricdevice, it gets sliced.